 Each of these constraints disadvantages these banks in their ability to compete with their

-private sector competitor
+private sector competitors

 Recommendation 4.2: The Government should set up a Bank Investment Company (BIC) to hold equity stakes in banks which are presently held by the Government.
 BIC should be incorporated under the Companies Act, necessitating the repeal of statutes under which these banks are constituted, and the transfer of powers from the Government to BIC through a suitable shareholder agreement and relevant memorandum and articles of association.